QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 The purpose of these notes is to introduce economists to quantitative modeling of infectious disease dynamics, and to modeling with ordinary differential equations.

-The main objective is to study the impact of suppression through social distancing on the spread of the infection.

-The focus is on US outcomes but the parameters can be adjusted to study other countries.

 In this lecture, dynamics are modeled using a standard SEIR (Susceptible-Exposed-Infected-Removed) model of disease spread, represented as a system of ordinary differential equations where the number of agents is large and there are no exogenous stochastic shocks.